kuninethan95/dsc-phase-2-project/RM2.md

 EDA Results
 - Most of the data is right skewed
 - Supported by the mean being greater than the median
+- Homes with a basement have a greater mean price than those that do not

 ----------